seytakaevRus/My-Knowledge/Base/English/Words/encourage.md

 ---
 ## Word

-`to encourage someone in something` - to talk or behave in a way tha gives someone confidence to do something.
+`to encourage someone in something` - to talk or behave in a way that gives someone confidence to do something.

 ---
 ## How to remember